neomjs/neo/buildScripts/README.md

   neo-theme-light
 ❯ both
 ```
-3. Pick the -t option:
+3. Pick the -m option:
 ```
 neo.mjs create-app
 ?
 Please choose a name for your neo app: MyApp